shonan-releng-mobile/shonan-releng-mobile/1stbreakout/fragmentation-deployment/README.md

 Tracebility between user and developer artifacts

-Can't force users to update
+Can not force users to update

 Support legacy software